Research

 In my postdoctoral research project I focus on Muslim everyday life and digital media practices in postmigrant contexts.
 Through digital ethnography, fieldwork in different ‘offline’ as well as ‘online’ contexts, I explore dynamics and practices of connecting and excluding in different Muslim communities in Germany and the German-speaking public sphere.

 New spheres of Muslim activism and participation as well as Anti-Muslim racism and the Securitisation of Islam in Germany, are important issues in this research.
-I explore these themes through a focus on everyday experiences, e.g. through a focus on the call to prayer in pandemic times and Muslim women’s practices and contested public spaces.
+I explore these themes through a focus on everyday experiences, e.g. through a focus on the call to prayer in pandemic times and Muslim women’s practices and contested public spaces or activist engagements and the (p)reenactments of violence.

 In this context I also investigate social, visual, and digital practices, using digital and experimental ethnography and digital curatorial strategies for the co-creation of knowledge in the curatorial project and intervention in public space Muslim*Present which is part of the exhibition The Entire Story Starts Where.